 A consecutive year of profit per equity partner (PEP) rises – by 18% last year and 7% this year – has seen the firm reach a PEP of $2.3 million (£1.81 million), indicates that there is money to invest.

 A training framework as well developed as most UK firms is, perhaps, just as important as the cash: Shearman is among the highest rated US outfits for training in the Legal Cheek Trainee and Junior Lawyer Survey 2018-19.

-The 17 trainees that the firm takes on each year are given “associate level responsibility” in a culture that encourages you to “figure it out yourself and if OK then to just deal with it” and “if not to find help and advice”.
+The 15 trainees that the firm takes on each year are given “associate level responsibility” in a culture that encourages you to “figure it out yourself and if OK then to just deal with it” and “if not to find help and advice”.
 The work is generally high quality, but “as the cheapest fee earners at the firm sometimes efficiency dictates that you do less thrilling tasks”.
 One trainee describes the experience like this:

 “Due to the size of the office, there is a limit to the amount of structure that can be provided in the training process.
 The extent to which formal training is provided further varies dramatically depending on which team you are sat with.
 The flip side to having a less structured training programme is that the experience is less sheltered, and trainees have exposure to a fantastic variety of interesting work.
 This is particularly true of the smallest teams, where the lack of any real structured training necessitates a more ‘on the job approach’, and lean staffing requires trainees to quickly find their feet, roll up their sleeves and get their hands dirty.
 From becoming an expert in a new area of law, to drafting court submissions, to interviews and meetings, trainees can find themselves going from complete novice, to NQ level work in a very short space of time.”